bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_0.md

 1. Does your program run without any errors?
 2. Are you outputting the result of some math calculation?
+3. Are you storing the result of a math equation in the `math` variable?
 3. Are you storing your actual netid inside the `netid` variable?
   * Important: Python **is** case-sensitive (i.e. capitals matter) so make sure that your second line actually says `netid = ...` where `netid` has no spaces and no capitals.
   * Make sure your netid you enter is actually your netid.
 The autograder will compare the submitter's netid to the one in your program.